vincentcasseau/vincentcasseau.github.io/how-tos-cfd-nonequilibrium.md

    - the electronic mode of all particles must be turned off (see [A. §1.2](https://vincentcasseau.github.io/how-tos-cfd-thermophysical/#12-disablingenabling-the-electronic-mode-of-a-particle))
    - the molecules must be planar

-+ If the above conditions are fulfilled, then the <b style="color: #228B22">thermophysicalProperties</b> dictionary set-up is
++ If the above conditions are fulfilled, then the <b style="color: #228B22">thermophysicalProperties</b> dictionary setup is

 ```c++
     downgradeToSingleTv          no;
     downgradeToSingleTemperature no;